eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the ConfigRenderer is requested to render the workloads with configuration items, for each provided workload the ConfigRenderer shall:
+When the ConfigRenderer is requested to render the workloads with configuration items, for each provided workload that references config items inside its `configs` field, the ConfigRenderer shall:
-* create a data structure containing the configuration items of the CompleteState referenced inside the workload's configuration
+* create a data structure containing memory references to the config items of the CompleteState referenced inside its `configs` field
-* render the workload's `agent` and `runtimeConfig` fields by replacing each template string with the referenced configuration item
+* render the workload's `agent` and `runtimeConfig` fields by replacing each template string with the referenced configuration item content
 * create a new workload configuration containing the rendered fields and the new instance name

 Comment:
 In case of a render error, the workload configuration remains unrendered and an error is thrown.
-If a workload does not reference a configuration item, the rendering of that workload is skipped.
+If a workload does not reference a configuration item, the rendering of that workload is skipped and its fields remain unrendered.

 Tags:
 - ConfigRenderer